 - 2 tsp kosher salt, or to taste

 - 2 1/2 cups water or vegetable stock

-- As the onion cooks down, add the garlic, chilis, ginger, diced tomatoes, and tomato paste to the blender.
-Puree until smooth.
-Once the onion puree has cooked down, add the tomato mixture along with the remaining dry spices (salt, thyme, curry powder, black pepper).
-Stir to combine and continue to let cook down for 25-30 minutes, stirring occasionally, until it's thick and a deep red color.
+- Meanwhile, in the blender, add the garlic, chilis, ginger, diced tomatoes, and tomato paste; then puree until smooth.
+Once the onion puree has cooked down, add the tomato mixture along with the remaining dry spices (salt, thyme, curry powder, black pepper) to the stockpot.
+Stir to combine and continue to let cook down over medium-low for 25-30 minutes, stirring occasionally, until it's thick and deep red in color.

-- Once cooked through, serve alongside vegetables or a protein of choice.
+- Once the rice is cooked through, serve alongside vegetables or a protein of choice.
 Store leftovers in an airtight container in the fridge.